Azure/azure-powershell/src/EventHub/EventHub/help/New-AzEventHubThrottlingPolicyConfig.md

 # New-AzEventHubThrottlingPolicyConfig

 ## SYNOPSIS
-Creates an in memory object of type PSEventHubApplicationGroupAttributes
+Creates an in memory object of type PSEventHubThrottlingPolicyConfigAttributes

 ## SYNTAX